 James is a part-time photographer in Ponte Vedra, Florida, and creator of jamesvernacotola.com.
 He does freelance work for corporate clients and for Jacksonville.com, but his favorite gig is covering his kids’ sporting events as a parent with a camera.

-Some posts on jamesvernacotola.com contain affiliate links to products, which means we earn a small commission when you click one of those links and make a purchase.
-This is at no extra cost to you.
+Some articles on this website contain affiliate links to products, which means we earn a small commission when you click one of those links and make a purchase.
+This is at no extra cost to you, and it helps keep the lights on at jamesvernacotola.com.
 Click here for more information.
 Thanks everyone for your support! :)